MHaringa/spatialrisk/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Meta data for weather stations in the Netherlands is added.
+* Updated spatialrisk for failing check. spatialrisk uses dplyr and has problems with the new version of dplyr.
+See bug join_mutate(x = <sf>) #4917

 ## Test environments
-* local OS X install, R 3.6.1
+* local OS X install, R 3.6.2
 * win-builder (devel and release)

 ## R CMD check results